 But it's actually the wrong question.
-What you should be asking is, "Do I go wired AND wireless?"
+What you should be asking is, "WHERE should I use wired versus wireless"

 HomeRun can help you get the right answer.

-HomeRun can expertly design, install, and support your network for your technology-enabled life in your new home.
+HomeRun can expertly design, install, and support your network for the technology-enabled life you desire.

 The typical home user needs a mix of wired and wireless connectivity.

 We recommend putting a hard-wired Ethernet connection where you know you will have a device that can use it.
 Computers, smart TVs, video game systems, Blu-ray players, Roku/Apple TVs, etc. all benefit from having a hard-wired connection.

 Ultra HD (4k) television streaming across the internet, computer-based video conferencing, and voice-over-IP phone service are best delivered over a wire.